A Boston career criminal develops feelings for a bank manager from a previous heist, just as the FBI begin to close in on his neighborhood gang.

 The Town (2010)Directed by Ben Affleck

-Written by Peter Craig, Ben Affleck, Aaron Stockard Starring Ben Affleck, Jeremy Renner, Rebecca Hall, Jon Hamm, Blake Lively, Pete Poslethwaite, Chris Cooper Based on the novel by Chuck Hogan Oscar Nominations - Best Supporting Actor (Jeremy Renner) |
+Written by Peter Craig, Ben Affleck, Aaron Stockard Starring Ben Affleck, Jeremy Renner, Rebecca Hall, Jon Hamm, Blake Lively, Pete Postlethwaite, Chris Cooper, Titus Welliver Based on the novel Prince of Thieves by Chuck Hogan Oscar Nominations - Best Supporting Actor (Jeremy Renner) |

 The Town starts off with a pop, introducing us to some bank robbers in Charlestown, a neighborhood in Boston.
 Affleck had just directed Gone Baby Gone in 2007, but he didn’t act in that one.
 The Town displays both of his talents and I couldn’t be happier.
 This has become something that I quote all the time, and love to revisit as it is one of the better pure Boston films.